Microsoft/azure-docs.pt-pt/articles/api-management/import-function-app-as-api.md

 > * Importar uma Function App do Azure como uma API
 > * Anexar uma Function App do Azure como uma API
 > * Ver a nova chave de anfitrião da Function App do Azure e o valor nomeado da Gestão de API do Azure
-> * Testar a API no Portal do Azure
+> * Testar a API no portal do Azure
 > * Testar a API no portal do programador

 ## <a name="prerequisites"></a>Pré-requisitos